 Ivanhoe’s Drive In, Upland

 There’s no food this cat can’t conquer, including Ivanhoe’s 100 milkshake and 100 sundae flavors.
-He hasn’t earned his place on the 100 Club by trying every flavor, but we’re sure he will soon.
+He hasn’t earned his place on the 100 Club by trying every flavor, but it isn’t for lack of trying.

 Share your Garfield Trail selfies using #GarfieldTrail!
 Follow the fat cat using the official Garfield Trail Map.